winitzki/scall/tutorial/programming_dhall.md

 We will show later in this book how Dhall can encode dependent pairs despite that limitation.

 Dhall's implementation of dependent types is limited to the simplest use cases.
-The main limitation is that Dhall cannot correctly infer types that depend on values in `if/then/else` expressions or in pattern-matching expressions.
+The main limitation is that Dhall cannot correctly track types that depend on values in `if/then/else` expressions or in pattern-matching expressions.

 The following example (using the function `f` defined above) shows that Dhall does not track correctly the dependent types inside an `if` branch: